googleapis/python-bigquery/docs/dbapi.rst

 Providing explicit type information
 -----------------------------------

 BigQuery requires type information for parameters.
-The The BigQuery DB-API can usually determine parameter types for parameters based on provided values.
+The BigQuery DB-API can usually determine parameter types for parameters based on provided values.
 Sometimes, however, types can't be determined (for example when `None` is passed) or are determined incorrectly (for